ux-capture/ux-capture/docs/progressive_enhancement_phases.md

 Annotation example:
 ![Annotated design screenshot](storyboards/youtube_annotated.png)

-Note: multiple screenshots are usually produced for individual page depicting different data _variations_ of the view (e.g. active vs. sold product for a product details page) and different UI breakpoints (e.g. mobile, desktop and etc) and etc. It is easy to miss some of these details in conversations and having implementation engineers in the room together with product managers and designers is usually required to catch all important the variations.
+Note: multiple screenshots are usually produced for individual page depicting different data _variations_ of the view (e.g. active vs. sold product for a product details page) and different UI breakpoints (e.g. mobile, desktop and etc) and etc. It is easy to miss some of these details in conversations and having implementation engineers in the room together with product managers and designers is usually required to catch all the important variations.

 ## Designing for speed

-Annotation can be done for both, existing and new functionality and can benefit both optimization and ground-up construction of the progressively enhanced experiences.
+Annotation can be done for both existing and new functionality and can benefit both optimization and ground-up construction of the progressively enhanced experiences.

 Product managers, designers and engineers can work together to "design the speed" of the experience.